magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_knowing-the-world.md

 The true and correct words of the sages will not lack mention of impermanence.
 This is the truth.
 If there is no mention of impermanence, it is not the speech of the wise.
-It is not the speech of the Buddha or the it’s called speech that does not accept the truth of existence.
+It is not the speech of the Buddha or the ariyas; it’s called speech that does not accept the truth of existence.

-=1 All things have need of a way of release.
+All things have need of a way of release.
 Contemplation is not a matter of holding on and sticking to things.
 It’s a matter of releasing.
 A mind that can’t release phenomena is in a state of intoxication.
 In practice, it’s important not to be intoxicated.
 When practice really seems to be good, don’t be intoxicated by that good.
 If you’re intoxicated by it, it becomes something harmful, and your practice is no longer correct.
 We do our best, but it’s important not to become drunk on our efforts, otherwise we are out of harmony with Dhamma.
 This is the Buddha’s advice.
 Even the good is not something to get intoxicated by.
 Be aware of this when it happens.

 A dam needs a sluiceway so that the water can run off.
 It’s the same for us in practice.
 Using willpower to push ourselves and control the mind